HarlansFagundes/HarlansFagundes/README.md

 ## Interests:

 - 🎮 Games
-- 🎬 Anime and Series (One Piece, best anime)
+- 🎬 Anime and Series (One Piece is the greatest anime of all time! 🏴‍☠️)
 - 🐍 Python (Machine Learning and Cybersecurity)

 ## Education: